jonasherfort/simple-modern-uv/README.md

 But it shouldn't have to be this difficult, especially since uv has now significantly simplified Python dev tooling.

+## But I Don't Like Templates

+A lot of more senior engineers have justified hesitancy about templates.
+Templates can be a real problem if they add mindless, unexamined complexity.
+But if done carefully, I think they are better than official docs (they show real-world code you can adapt) or blog posts (that are typically not maintained or updated).

 I think a good project template should be **3 Ms: minimalist, modern, and maintained**.
 I looked at [other templates](#alternatives) but wanted one that was modern and "done right" but *absolutely as simple as possible*.
 Few existing templates seem to be both